Richland Township, Mahaska County, Iowa: Peoria / Warrensville

 In 1871, there was a passage of some sort across the Skunk River at Warrensville.
 In 1886, Warrensville became the site of Warren Bridge, making trafficking between Peoria and Pella easier.
 (This was especially important to those Peoria residents who shared Dutch roots with Pella residents.)
 The bridge was replaced in the 1950s, and relocated a few hundred yards upstream.
 It is now crossed by Iowa Highway 102, and Mahaska County Road T-33.
 A new high road was constructed diagonally across the marshy bottom-land on the left (northwest) side of the river, connecting the bridge to the south-most end of Peoria Cross Street.

 A Mahaska County "one room school", called Warren School, was located just upstream from the river bridge, and was in existence until the area became part of the Pella Community School District in 1956.
-In Peoria, there were a growing number of students from families on Dutch descent in the public school, and in 1904, the Holland Christian Reformed Church of Peoria, Iowa began a two-month summer school for the purposes of religious instruction and maintaining literacy in the Holland language in the community.
+In Peoria, there were a growing number of students from families of Dutch descent in the public school, and in 1904, the Holland Christian Reformed Church of Peoria, Iowa began a two-month summer school for the purposes of religious instruction and maintaining literacy in the Holland language in the community.
 The success of this effort emboldened the church members to begin, in 1907, a Christian Day School with instruction in the Holland language.
 This caused a rift in the community, and combined with concerns that the Dutch were not patriotic Americans, led to the church and school being burned in 1918.
 After a two-year hiatus, the school resumed and, with ever fewer non-Dutch residents, the public school withered away.

 The post office serving the area was located in Warrensville from August, 1849 to November, 1854.
 The post office was then moved to Peoria, where it was in operation until January, 1906.
 In 1902, the first "Rural Route" was established in Pella, Iowa (located about 9 miles southwest of Peoria).
 After 1906, mail service for the Peoria area was from Pella, designated "RR #2" for most of the 20th century.